antongolub/yarn-audit-fix/README.md

 ### Response Code: 400 (Bad Request)

-In some cases **yarn npm audit** fails because the `yarn.lock` file contains a transitive dependency in unreadable format:
+In some cases **yarn npm audit** fails because `yarn.lock` contains a transitive dependency in an unreadable format:
 ```
   'example-dependency': 'npm:example-dependency@1.0.0'
 ```

-This will results in:
+This results in:
 ```shell
 invoke yarn npm audit --all --json --recursive
 ➤ YN0035: Bad Request